caas-team/sparrow/README.md

 Available loader:
 - `http`: The default.
 Loads configuration from a remote endpoint.
 Token authentication is available.
 Additional configuration parameter have the prefix `loaderHttp`.
-- `file`: Loads configuration once from a local file.
+- `file` (experimental): Loads configuration once from a local file.
 Additional configuration parameter have the prefix `loaderFile`.
 This is just for development purposes.

 ### Runtime